imatix/gsl/README.txt

 The simplest template line is just text, which is copied verbatim to the current output file.
 If no output file has been opened, or if the last output file has been closed, the output is copied to the standard output.

 The backslash (`\`) serves several special functions in a template line.
-Firstly, if the last character of an template line is a backslash then the line is output with no line terminator; otherwise a line terminator follows the template line.
+Firstly, if the last character of an template line is a backslash, then the line is output with no line terminator; otherwise a line terminator follows the template line.
 Secondly, a backslash introduces one of three special character sequences: `\n`, `\r` and `\t` which are replaced by a line feed, carriage return and a tabulation character (TAB) respectively.
 Thirdly, a backslash followed by and other character is replaced by that character; this allows characters which would normally be interpreted as script commands to be output literally.

 #### Script Lines

 The script commands are described below.

-If a script command line ends with a backslash (`\`) then the following script line is treated as a continuation of the current line.
+If a script command line ends with a backslash (`\`), then the following script line is treated as a continuation of the current line.

 #### Comments